mzdm/virtual_traveller_flutter/README.md

 ## Visualizing the flow of the app
 \-

-## State management
-There's no unique rule on what to choose because it always depends on many criteria.
-When it came to deciding on which state management approach to use in my case, I was deciding between Provider and bloc library.
-Bloc library is already dependant on Provider package so it is fairly similar in terms of a dependency injection (DI) (a single instance of a Cubit or Bloc can be provided to all of the widgets within a subtree).
-[Read more here about bloc library](https://bloclibrary.dev/#/) and [Provider](https://pub.dev/packages/provider).

-The reasons why I decided to use the bloc library in my case were following:
-- use of the reactive streams, which goes well together with BLoC pattern
-- easy and reliable tests via bloc_test library, which is based on Mockito
-- it isn't only a state management library, but it also helps implement the BLoC (Business Logic Component) design pattern

 ## App Architecture
 Using the bloc library allows us to separate our application into three layers: